Category: Genesis

 When Genesis released ‘No Son of Mine’ in October 1991, they tapped into a vein of raw human emotion that resonated with many.
 The song, with its thundering drums and poignant lyrics, delves into a narrative of familial conflict and the heart-wrenching journey of estrangement.
 Phil Collins’ soulful vocals guide us through a tale that explores what it means to be disowned, the ache of abandonment, and the search for self amidst the wreckage of a broken family relationship.

-Mama – Decoding the Emotional Complexities
+Mama by Genesis Lyrics Meaning – Decoding the Emotional Complexities

 Within the realms of progressive rock, Genesis stands out not only for their evocative melodies but also for their layered lyrical content, none more intriguing than their hit song ‘Mama’.
 As we peel back the layers of ‘Mama’, we uncover a compelling narrative that is as rich in emotion as it is ambiguous in interpretation.